Definition of Incremental Costs

 2000 | $7,500 | $3.75 |

-From the above example, it can be seen that total incremental cost is $2,500, but when we calculate per unit cost of production, it get reduced from $5 to $3.75.
+The above example shows that the total incremental cost is $2,500, but when we calculate the per unit cost of production, it gets reduced from $5 to $3.75.

 Factors Influencing Incremental Costs

-The Fixed costs and the variable costs are mainly two factors affecting the incremental costs.
-The fixed costs of the production does not change or increase with the increase in the production volume.
-Hence per unit fixed costs of the product get reduced.
-Thus, the profit margin of the product gets improved.
-Variable cost of production changes with the volume of the production units.
-The more is the production units, the more is the variable costs of production.
+The Fixed and variable costs are mainly two factors affecting the incremental costs.
+The fixed production costs do not change or increase with the increase in the production volume.
+Hence, reducing the fixed costs per unit improves the product’s profit margin.
+The variable cost of production changes with the volume of the production units.
+The more production units, the more the variable costs of production.

 Advantages

-- The incremental cost helps the companies in the analysis of the cost of production with the production of the additional units produced by it.
+- The incremental cost helps the companies analyze the cost of production with the production of the additional units it produces.

-- Such costs analysis helps the company to improve the efficiency of its production units, thus encouraging savings in the costs and improvement in profitability.
+- Such cost analysis helps the company improve the efficiency of its production units, thus encouraging cost savings and profitability improvement.

-- Incremental costs helps the company in its decision making regarding the production of the units like whether it can produce the additional units or it will be feasible for the company to purchase it from outside.
+- Incremental costs help the company in its decision-making regarding the production of the units, like whether it can produce the additional units or whether it will be feasible for the company to purchase them from outside.

-- Also, once the incremental costs are determined by the company, the retail price of the product can also be easily calculated.
+- Also, once the company determines the incremental costs, the product’s retail price can also be easily calculated.

-- The company can have a clear picture of its profitability statement for the present as well as for future perspectives.
+- The company can clearly understand its profitability statement from the present and future perspectives.

-- Generally, per unit of cost of the product get reduced with the production of additional units and by incurring incremental costs, and hence it improves the economies of scale of the company by improving its production volume.
+- Generally, per unit of product cost reduce with the production of additional units and by incurring incremental costs.
+Hence, it improves the company’s economies of scale by improving its production volume.

-- Incremental Costs also helps the company in comparative analysis between two alternatives available to it.
-When the other costs of the two alternatives are the same, the company can take the decision considering its incremental costs.
+- Incremental Costs also help the company in comparative analysis between two available alternatives.
+The company can decide when the other costs of the two alternatives are the same, considering its incremental costs.

 Disadvantages

-- The company faces a lot of difficulty in the analysis of the fixed and variable costs of production.
+- The company faces a lot of difficulty in analyzing fixed and variable production costs.
 Thus, it results in a lot of time wastage in this activity.

-- The time factor is ignored while taking into consideration the fixed and the variable cost of production.
+- The time factor is ignored while considering the fixed and variable costs of production.
 Sometimes, the cost that is fixed today can be variable in the long run.

-- Generally, the fixed cost is ignored in the calculation of the incremental cost.
+- Generally, the fixed cost is ignored in the incremental cost calculation.
 While in reality, the fixed cost occupies the major portion of the total cost of production.

 Conclusion

-The incremental cost of the company helps the company in the analysis of various decisions like the decisions regarding the production of the new product line in the company, the decisions regarding the acceptance of the offered orders from the customers, decision regarding the price changes of the product or the service, and the decision regarding the allocation of various resources to optimize the utilization of these resources, etc. So, the proper allocation of the incremental costs helps the company in various decision making processes as well as for the proper presentation of its accounts.
+The incremental cost of the company helps the company in the analysis of various decisions like the decisions regarding the production of the new product line in the company, the decisions regarding the acceptance of the offered orders from the customers, decisions regarding the price changes of the product or the service, and the decision regarding the allocation of various resources to optimize the utilization of these resources, etc. So, the proper allocation of incremental costs helps the company in various decision-making processes and for the proper presentation of its accounts.

 Recommended Articles

 This is a guide to Incremental Costs.
-Here we also discuss the introduction and how does incremental costs work? along with advantages and disadvantages.
+Here we also discuss the introduction and how incremental costs work.
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –